yungyuc/nsdhw_20au/proposal/TommyLin/README.rst

    2  4  2
    1  2  1

-2. Perform a **Laplacian Edge Detection** kernel on each Gaussian Blurred image:
+2. Perform a **Laplacian Edge Detection kernel** on Gaussian Blurred image:

 ::